-I’ve always liked coffee, but started drinking it even more when we first got married, and I would sit up late with my husband while he was studying for the flight school.
-Then my mother-in-law got me my first-of-many espresso machines in 1999 and I got hooked for lattes.
+I’ve never really liked coffee, but started drinking it even more when we first got married, and I would sit up late with my husband while he was studying for the flight school.
+Then my mother-in-law got me my first-of-many espresso machines in 1999, and I got hooked for lattes.

 Finding the best espresso machine can be difficult..

 For some reason coffee makers and me don’t go well together, and we’ve had at least 10 coffee/espresso makers over the years ranging from expensive semi-automatic ones that grind the beans to simple cheap drip coffee makers, ranging from 20 bucks to over thousand dollars in price.
 When we moved from New York, I carried both my Tassimo home brewing system and a Breville espresso machine to Goodwill and was ready for a change even in my daily coffee.